Planning Your Office Visit

 We request that you try to foresee the need for medication refills.
 If you wait until your prescription has completely run out before telephoning us, there is a possibility you may not get the medication in a timely manner to avoid missing a dose.

 We participate with Medicare, Highmark, UPMC, Health America and many HMO’s and most vision plans.
 We will file claims for insured services that fall under insurance programs we participate with.
 The payment will come directly to our office.
 You should receive an explanation of benefits from your insurance company.
 If you are NOT a member of one of the insurance programs we participate with, payment in full is expected at the time of your office service.
-Surgical procedures will be billed to all carriers, with the exception of LASIK, PRK and CK which are usually non-covered services.
+Surgical procedures will be billed to all carriers, with the exception of LASIK and PRK which are usually non-covered services.
 All co-payments, deductibles, and non-covered services or materials must be paid at the time of service.

 Payment is expected at the time of service for patients we are not members of the insurance programs we participate with, as well as co-payments, deductibles and non-covered services.
-We accept cash, personal checks, MasterCard, Visa and Discover.
+We accept cash, MasterCard, Visa and Discover.

 We do not withhold services because of financial difficulties.
 Please discuss any financial concerns with our billing office.